logo

 6. Don’t forget graphs and charts

-It can be tempting to ignore or skim over information in boxes or charts within a chapter, particularly for research-heavy subjects such as Psychology or Mathematics.
+Often, when taking notes from a textbook, it can be tempting to ignore or skim over information in boxes or charts within a chapter, particularly for research-heavy subjects such as Psychology or Mathematics.

-However, these snippets of extra information can be a great way to condense the body of the text into a visual representation which might help you absorb it quicker.
 As a bonus, you could even consider copying these over to your notes.
 They’ll definitely stand out against your text and make it easier to revise content when you come back to review it at a later date.

 7. Check your notes for any errors

-To make sure your notes are accurate we suggest that every time you finish a chapter or section of text you skim back through and check it against the textbook.
 This is particularly important for subjects that have lots of technical spellings, such as scientific terms in Physics and Chemistry, as well as names of important figures in subjects such as History and Politics.

 You should also ‘sense-check’ the entire section of notes, ensuring that what you’ve written really does make sense, so you know that when you return to your notes in a few weeks or even months, you’ll be able to understand exactly what you meant.